 Requirements Notes - Allocate initial storage equal to the size of the physical source database storage Add storage when storage capacity approaches 30% free. - For high redo rates and/or high DB change rates, allocate an additional 10-20 %. - Add new storage by provisioning new volumes of the same size.
 This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
-This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage. - A Delphix Engine requires a minimum of three (3) equally sized Block Volumes, in addition to the Boot volume which was automatically created while creating the virtual server instance. - IBM Block Storage Documentation 93 https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-getting-started 93 https://cloud.ibm.com/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta/
+This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage. - A Delphix Engine requires a minimum of three (3) equally sized Block Volumes, in addition to the Boot volume which was automatically created while creating the virtual server instance. - IBM Block Storage Documentation 93

-4.3.9.4 Additional IBM configuration notes
+4.3.8.4 Additional IBM configuration notes

 - · Resize/expansion of a storage volume - Expandable volume is a beta feature that is available for evaluation and testing purposes.
 This feature is available in the US South, US East, London, and France regions.
-Contact your IBM Sales representative if you are interested in getting access to Expanding Block Storage. - After performing an "online" resize/expansion of a storage volume using IBM Cloud tools, then use the Delphix sysadmin interface to "Expand" the storage device; otherwise, the newly allocated storage space, from the resize/expansion, will not be used. - Resize/expansion of a storage volume using IBM Cloud is not supported while the Delphix Engine is in a stopped state. - · Removing a storage volume - · It should be done while the machine is running. - First, use the Delphix sysadmin CLI interface to "Unconfigure" the storage device, then remove it from IBM Cloud.
+Contact your IBM Sales representative if you are interested in getting access to Expanding Block Storage94. - After performing an "online" resize/expansion of a storage volume using IBM Cloud tools, then use the Delphix sysadmin interface to "Expand" the storage device; otherwise, the newly allocated storage space, from the resize/expansion, will not be used. - Resize/expansion of a storage volume using IBM Cloud is not supported while the Delphix Engine is in a stopped state. - · Removing a storage volume